bibin-jaimon/Read-and-Write---CSV-files---Java/README.md

 Code for reading data from a csv file, do some operations using that data (here arithmetic operation is done) and write to another csv file in JAVA.

 Pre-requists: Eclips AND apache common CSV

+input CSV is the csv file which contains the input to the java program